clisweden/coracle_shiny/tutorials/README.md

 ##### 21. SIMILARITY CITATION NETWORK - Summary

-The top left panel of the SIMILARITY CITATION NETWORK tab contains two value boxes: a yellow box displaying the number of publications in the similarity citation network (nodes), and a green box displaying the number of publication pairs with more than 3 shared citations (undirected edges).
+The top panel of the SIMILARITY CITATION NETWORK tab contains two value boxes: a yellow box displaying the number of publications in the similarity citation network (nodes), and a green box displaying the number of publication pairs with more than 3 shared citations (undirected edges).

-##### 22. Hubs in Similarity Citation Network

-The Hubs in Similarity Citation Network panel displays a list of publications ranked according to their degree of interconnectedness with other publications.
-Publications with a high degree of connectedness, i.e., a hub, are often seminal or breakthrough original research papers, or review paper.
-The Hubs in Similarity Citation Network table consists of 5 columns; PMID, Degree, Title, LitCovid (value is "true" if the publication is included in LitCovid), and Global Filter (value is true if the publication is selected in the search block to the left [black]), with the default order as descending Degree.

-##### 23. Distribution of Shared Citations
+##### 22. Distribution of Shared Citations

 The Distribution of Shared Citations panel is a bar plot with the x-axis displaying the number of shared citations between two publications (termed a publication pair), representing the weight of edges, and the y-axis displaying the number of publication pairs for each weight.
 The higher the edge weight, the stronger two publications are related.

-##### 24. Degree Distribution
+##### 23. Degree Distribution

 Similar to the Degree Distribution panel in the CITATION MAP tab, the Degree Distribution panel in the SIMILARITY CITATION NETWORK tab consists of a scatter plot of publications (blue point) with the x-axis showing the degree distribution (total connections), and the y-axis displaying the corresponding probability distribution of the total degree distribution.
-The difference is that here the total connection refers to number of linking publications with undirected edgess, whereas in the CITATION MAP Degree Distribution, the total connections refer to the sum of direct citations (in-degree) and cited by other works (out-degree).
+The difference is that here the total connection refers to number of linking publications with undirected edgess, whereas in the CITATION MAP Degree Distribution, the total connections refer to the sum of direct citations (in-degree) and cited by other publications (out-degree).
 The correlation between x and y is displayed in orange.
-A power-law relationship indicates a scale-free feature of the network.
+A power-law (linear) relationship indicates a scale-free feature of the network.

+##### 24. Hubs in Similarity Citation Network

+The Hubs in Similarity Citation Network panel displays a list of publications ranked according to their degree of interconnectedness with other publications.
+Publications with a high degree of connectedness, i.e., a hub, are often seminal or breakthrough original research papers, or review paper.
+The Hubs in Similarity Citation Network table consists of 5 columns; PMID, Degree, Title, LitCovid (value is "true" if the publication is included in LitCovid), and Global Filter (value is true if the publication is selected in the search block to the left [black]), with the default order as descending Degree.

 ##### 25. Visualization of Similarity Citation Network

 The bottom panel of the SIMILARITY CITATION NETWORK tab facilitates visualization of the citation network, with publications represented by nodes and each edge representing at least 3 shared reference between the publication pairs.
 Mouse-over the edge will display the number of shared publications between the pair.
 Input the PMIDs of interest in the box and press the "Visualize" button.
 Please note that only the top 1000 edges will be shown.
 If you wish to visualize the full citation map, please press the Download Full Map text in blue to download the full citation map, and draw it by your local software of choice, such as Cytoscape or R. Please note that the default input of the text input box "Input target PMID for Visualization" is the 3 most highly connected nodes.
-Users could input customized newline-separated lists of PMID (i.e., press "Enter" (the Enter key on the keyboard) between each input), and push the “Visualize” button anew to display the updated network on the right.
+Users could input customized newline-separated lists of PMID (i.e., press the Enter key on the keyboard between each input), and push the “Visualize” button anew to display the updated network on the right.
 Please note that if this text input box is empty, the user needs to push the "START/UPDATE" button in the global filter block.
 User-inputted target PMIDs are indicated as red nodes.
 Green node color indicates publications included in the LitCovid database or COVID-19 related literature, and grey node color indicates other publications cited by the COVID-19 literature.
 A mouse-click on a node in the network will display the title of the publication, and a mouse-click of the title will provide a link to the article in the PubMed database.

 #### *MeSH MAP tab*